jschrempp/speech2photo/README.md

 - delay for 60 seconds
 - repeat the process 10 times

 Runs on Mac OSX and Raspberry Pi.
 RPi has the option to trigger the process with a button.
+Includes "kiosk" mode so the RPi will boot into a running session, ready for a button press.

 See the header comments for how to set up your Python environment.

 Author: Jim Schrempp 2023